Rank-stability of polynomial equations: Introduction

 \subsection{Rank-stability}

 In this paper we study stability of algebras with respect to the normalized rank distance.
-This is a natural framework that enables one to study rank-stability of Lie algebras (via their universal enveloping algebras) and of groups (via their group algebras).
+This is a natural framework that enables one to study rank-stability of non-commutative polynomial matrix equations, of Lie algebras (via their universal enveloping algebras) and of groups (via their group algebras).